 We’ll take a closer look at saving money and purchasing a “better” car.

-But it’s not all that unusual to capture significant savings, even with one-year-old models.
+But it’s not all that unusual to capture significant savings with two-year-old models.

 - And a 2016 Honda CR-V AWD now retails around $19,175, or about $6,000 less than it did new.

-A big portion of the savings on a used vehicle – around $7,000 in the case of our two-year-old GMC Acadia example and about $5,000 on our Frontier and CR-V – comes from avoiding depreciation, or loss in value, which occurs with most new vehicles.
-The two-year total depreciation is more than half of the five-year decline for all three vehicles, based on an Edmunds.com calculator.
+A big portion of the savings on a used vehicle comes from avoiding depreciation, or loss in value, which occurs with most new vehicles.
+The two-year total depreciation is more than half of the five-year decline for all four vehicles, based on an Edmunds.com calculator.

 A ‘better’ vehicle

-For example, instead of a new Acadia, how about a 2012 Jeep Grand Cherokee SRT8 that originally sold for $54,670, NADA Guides reports, and now is priced used at $33,725.
+For example, instead of a new Acadia, how about a 2013 Jeep Grand Cherokee that originally sold for $60,000, based on U.S. News, and now is priced used around $33,000.

 Here are a few other choices based on the NADA Guides search tool, with the vehicles’ original prices, followed by the “Used Retail” prices and the estimated savings, listed from highest to lowest Manufacturer’s Suggested Retail Price (MSRP):